(Melissa Conner - 34)

 Both boys nodded.

-"I am Captain Tyler Short, Clan Short Intelligence," the platinum-blonde introduced himself, before he motioned to the boy standing next to Irene.
+"I am Captain Tyler Short, Clan Short Intelligence," the platinum-blond introduced himself, before he motioned to the boy standing next to Irene.
 "And that is my teddy bear, Lieutenant Commander Kyle Richardson, Intelligence Director, Clan Short of Vulcan."

 "It's nice to meet both of you," he said.
 "Even if it is under such grim circumstances.
 If you need my help with these things in the future, never hesitate to call me."